Mikayel Nalbandian: Economics

 Nalbandian stressed that economic freedom is the basis of national freedom.
 Agriculture was, in his view, the key towards economic freedom and considered the trade capital of Armenian merchants as not contributing to the formation of a national economy among Armenians.
-Nalbandian's chief work on economics is "Agriculture as the True Way" (Երկրագործութիւնը որպէս ուղիղ ճանապարհ), published in Paris in 1862 under the pseudonym Simeon Manikian.
+Nalbandian's chief work on economics is "Agriculture as the True Way," published in Paris in 1862 under the pseudonym Simeon Manikian.
 It is considered the first modern Armenian-language political tract or pamphlet.
 It advocated land reform, namely equal redistribution of land following the Emancipation reform of 1861, which emancipated serfs throughout the Russian Empire.
 Louise Nalbandian considered it a display of Nalbandian's "socialist viewpoint" and his "conviction that only the equal distribution of land could bring prosperity and happiness to the people."
 The pamphlet influenced the economic views of both Russian (Eastern) Armenian, and, to a lesser degree, Ottoman (Western) Armenian intellectuals.

 His views may have been influenced by the French Physiocrats, who believed that the wealth of nations was derived solely from agriculture.
 In the Soviet period, his economic views were discussed from a Marxist perspective, especially class struggle, and he was characterized as an anti-capitalist.